aws/aws-fpga/sdk/management/fpga_image_tools/README.md

    * Within the `fpga-describe-local-image-slots` and `fpga-describe-local-image` commands the AFIDEVICE represents the PCI PF that is used to communicate with the AFI.
 The AFIDEVICE functionality exposed through the PF is dependent on the AFI that is loaded via the `fpga-load-local-image` command.
 For example, DMA and/or memory-mapped IO (MMIO) may be supported depending on the loaded AFI, which is then used to communicate with the AFI in order to perform an accelerated application-dependent task within the FPGA.
 User-space applications may access the AFIDEVICE PF through sysfs as is noted above in this FAQ section (also see PF).

 * **Q: How do the AFI Management Tools work?**
-   * Though most customers do not need to understand the internals of the tools, a short overview is provided here:
    * Within the F1 instance, the FPGAs expose a management PF (e.g. `0000:00:17.1`) that is used for control channel communication between the instance and AWS.
    * The FPGA management PF BAR0 is **reserved** for this communication path.
    * The FPGA application drivers **should not** access the FPGA management PF BAR0.
    * The AFI Management Tools memory map the FPGA management PF BAR0 and communicate with AWS using internally defined messages and hardware registers.
-   * The Amazon FPGA Image Tools require `sudo` (or root) access since AFI loads and clears are modifying the underlying system hardware.
+   * The Amazon FPGA Image Tools require `sudo` or `root` access level since AFI loads and clears are modifying the underlying system hardware.
-   * `sudo` (or root) privilege is also required since the tools access the sysfs PCI subsystem and `/dev/kmsg` for `dmesg` logging.
+   * `sudo` or `root` privilege is also required since the tools access the sysfs PCI subsystem and `/dev/kmsg` for `dmesg` logging.
-   * For more information on the Amazon FPGA Image Mangement Tool software and FPGA hardware see [aws-fpga](https://github.com/aws/aws-fpga).
+   * For more information on the Amazon FPGA Image Management Tool software and FPGA hardware see [AFI Management Tools readme](https://github.com/aws/aws-fpga/blob/master/sdk/management/fpga_image_tools/README.md#amazon-fpga-image-afi-management-tools).

 * **Q: Can the AFI Management Tools work concurently on multiple FPGA image slots?**
    * The tools can be executed on multiple FPGAs concurrently.
 This may be done without synchronization between processes that are using the tools.

 * **Q: Can the AFI Management Tools work concurrently from multiple processes on the same FPGA?**
-   * Without synchronization between processes, the tools should only be executed as one worker process per FPGA (highest level of concurrency), or one worker process accross all FPGAs (least level of concurrency).
+   * Without synchronization between processes, the tools should only be executed as one worker process per FPGA (highest level of concurrency), or one worker process across all FPGAs (least level of concurrency).
    * Multiple concurrent process access to the tools using the same FPGA without proper synchronization between processes will cause response timeouts, and other indeterminate results.

 * **Q: How can I reset the AFI?**